Frequently Asked Questions

 Q: What if I don’t get along with my peer mentor?

-We work very hard to match you with the right peer mentors, however, in the rare instance that we get it wrong, please reach out to asn@bellevuecollege.edu to let us know what’s up.
-We’ll work to either resolve the issue or find you a new peer mentor.
-We want to make sure your peer mentor meetings are the best use of your time, and that includes finding you the best peer mentor that we can.
+We work very hard to match you with the right peer mentors, however, in the rare instance that we get it wrong, please reach out to the director to let them know what’s up.
+They will work to either resolve the issue or find you a new peer mentor.
+We want to make sure your peer mentor meetings are the best use of your time, and that includes finding you a peer mentor that works for you.

 Q: How are peer mentor meetings scheduled?